druzxh/script-setup-react-tailwind/README.md

 Make sure you have the following installed on your system:

-- Node.js (Recommended version: 14 or later)
+- Node.js (Recommended version: 16 or higher)
 - npm (Node Package Manager)
 - Bash (Unix shell)